 The Sacramento Gay Men’s Chorus (SGMC) was founded in 1984 as the Sacramento Men’s Chorus and aimed to provide a sense of community and support for gay men in Sacramento during the AIDS epidemic.
-The chorus has always used music as a tool to confront intolerance, but it was not until 2006 that the chorus adopted our current name.
+The chorus has always used music as a tool to confront intolerance.
+Still, it was not until 2006 that the chorus adopted our current name.

 Over the years, the Sacramento Gay Men’s Chorus has become an integral part of Sacramento’s LGBTQ+ and musical communities through our performances and outreach programs.
 While the name honors the organization’s history, SGMC’s membership has evolved to represent the diversity of Sacramento’s LGBTQ+ community and allies.
-Our chorus has grown from its original 35 members to more than 90 members who reflect the incredible diversity in the LGBTQ+ community and the Sacramento community.
+Our chorus has grown from its original 35 members to more than 100 members, who reflect the incredible diversity in the LGBTQ+ community and the Sacramento community.
 We strive to provide a warm, safe place where all are welcome.
-We are committed to uplifting those who are the most marginalized in our community.
+We are committed to uplifting the most marginalized in our community.

 SGMC’s season begins in August each year and runs through the following July.
 We produce two major productions, a winter holiday show and a spring show, and perform at various local community benefit events, showcasing the voice of Sacramento.